DangerDrome/NeverEverLand/v003/README.md

 - ⏳ Puzzle mechanics and interactive elements (Future)
 - ⏳ Boss encounters with complex mechanics (Future)

+### Phase 6: GUI System (✅ COMPLETED)
+- ✅ Complete GUI framework with window management and z-index layering
+- ✅ Inventory interface with drag & drop functionality
+- ✅ Character sheet with stats, equipment, and skills display
+- ✅ Quest journal with filtering and objective tracking
+- ✅ Dialogue system with typewriter effect and choice selection
+- ✅ Shop interface for buying and selling items
+- ✅ HUD with health bars, minimap, hotbar, and resource tracking
+- ✅ Keyboard shortcuts and event handling system

 ## 🧪 Testing & Debugging

 ### Performance Testing